karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

       force_update: ${{ parameters.force_update }}
 ```

-Now let's run this pipeline a few times to test it out, but first we need to add an "Incoming WebHook" to a Teams Channel.
+Now let's run this pipeline a few times to test it out.
+But first we need to add an "Incoming WebHook" into a Microsoft Teams channel.
 This WebHook will be used by the pipeline to notify that a new version of the platform image is available.

 ![platform-img-incoming-webhook](/img/platform-img-incoming-webhook.png)